Pusad: British era

-During British Raj]'s Great Trigonometrical Survey (1802-1871), to install and maintain measuring marker stones, the Bittergaon and Sukli villages in Pusad area were visited regularly including in 1868 and 1873.
+During British Raj Great Trigonometrical Survey (1802-1871), to install and maintain measuring marker stones, the Bittergaon and Sukli villages in Pusad area were visited regularly including in 1868 and 1873.
 Washim to Pusad road through Penganga reserve was constructed around 1878.

 In 1853, the administration of the Berar province was assigned to the British East India Company by the Nizam following a treaty.
 It was divided into two districts each headed by a deputy commissioner, South Berar with its headquarters at Hingoli, and North Berar with its headquarters at Buldana.
 After the Indian Rebellion of 1857, Hingoli and its adjoining areas [including Pusad] were restored to the Nizam and the province was reconstituted into two districts, East Berar with its headquarters at Amravati, and West Berar with its headquarters at Akola.
 In 1903 Berar Province became the Berar Division of Central Provinces.
 In 1936 these were renamed as Central Provinces and Berar.